-Concurrent with the BART process, the City is preparing the Isabel Neighborhood Plan to guide development of the area surrounding the proposed station.
-The Isabel Neighborhood Plan will function as a "Specific Plan", which the City has successfully used to transform Downtown Livermore and South Livermore Valley to achieve community-driven goals.
-The planning process is addressing citywide goals for increasing housing choices, transportation options, and economic opportunities.
+Concurrent with the BART process, the City has prepared the Isabel Neighborhood Plan to guide development of the area surrounding the proposed station.
+The Isabel Neighborhood Plan functions as a "Specific Plan", which the City has successfully used to transform Downtown Livermore and South Livermore Valley to achieve community-driven goals.
+The planning process addresses citywide goals for increasing housing choices, transportation options, and economic opportunities.

 To be added to the email distribution list and receive updates on the Isabel Neighborhood Plan, click on the “Get Involved” link below.

 UPDATE: The City released the Draft Isabel Neighborhood Plan and the Draft Environmental Impact Report on Friday, January 12, 2018.
 Public comment on this document is invited for a 45-day period extending from January 12, 2018 to February 26, 2018.